mattecologist/TephDev/README.md

                       adult = TRUE)
 ```

-With some simple formatting, can scale the outputs….
+An with some simple formatting, can scale the outputs….

 ``` r